-This chapter will guide you through the installation process of the SDK Distribution on your workstation.
+This chapter will guide you to install the SDK Distribution on your workstation.

-If you want to evaluate MicroEJ, we recommend that you refer to the Getting Started chapter, which will guide you to install an SDK Distribution compatible with the Getting Started tutorials.
+If you want to evaluate MicroEJ, we recommend to refer to the Getting Started chapter which will guide you to install a SDK Distribution compatible with the Getting Started page.